elkorn/afronski.github.io/_posts/2015-01-26-sicp-in-clojure-chapter-1.md

 Besides that, *functional programming* exceeds your toolbox and enhances your programming skills, by bending them and enforcing to use them in a different way.
 By adding value to your toolbox, it introduces many powerful elements such as *referential transparency*, *mathematical conciseness*, *immutability*, *composability*, designing and thinking about parts of the system which are *pure* (side-effect free) and *impure* (abstracting side-effects away into different constructs like *Monads*).
 Afterwards, these are much more important than an ability to execute your code in a *parallel environment*, in many cases for free.
 What is event more important, you will see that this is a positive side effect of the all previously mentioned features.

 I would like to introduce some amazing concepts from this book by emphasising them in the series of articles posted on this blog.
 Starting from this one, I will speak about each chapter separately, mentioning important concepts, documented with a code samples written in *Clojure*.
+I will not focus on documenting things from the beginners point of view, but rather looking for analogies which an experienced programmer should understand.
 Let's start!

 ## Function as a *first-class citizen*